 Interest rate risk is monitored on a daily basis using basis point value ('DV01') limits, an earnings-at-risk model and a gap analysis, and, on a periodic basis, using scenario analysis.
 Outcomes from positions adopted are analyzed using a profit forecast, interest margin analysis and performance analysis.
 The DV01 analysis is used as a measure of total-term interest rate risk.
 DV01 is an absolute measure derived from duration, indicating the change in price or fair value, expressed in monetary units, of the instrument caused by a one basis point (0.01%) change in the yield curve.
 NWB Bank's entire portfolio is subject to a DV01 limit.
 NWB Bank's hedge portfolio interest rate sensitivity is managed using a range of DV01 limits for different time intervals, with the aim of mitigating the risk of hedge ineffectiveness.
-At year-end 2014, NWB Bank's entire portfolio was within the DV01 limit set.
+At year-end 2015, NWB Bank's entire portfolio was within the DV01 limit set.
 NWB Bank assesses its short-term interest rate risk by use of the earnings-at-risk measure.
-This is a simulation measure, comparing the expected net interest income or loss for the next twelve months under various interest rate scenarios with the limits set.
+This is a simulation measure, comparing the expected net interest income or loss for the next twelve months under various interest rate scenarios with the outcome calculated using a base case scenario.
+At year-end 2015, the outcomes for these scenarios were within the limits set.
 NWB Bank's policy is to manage the interest rate risk bank-wide by using interest rate swaps and other derivative instruments for both the asset and the liability side of the balance sheet.
 Under the agreements governing these derivative instruments, NWB Bank agrees to exchange, at specified intervals, the difference between fixed and variable interest rates calculated by reference to an agreed-upon notional amount.

 NWB Bank's liquidity position is monitored daily.
 The aim of liquidity management is to ensure that there are sufficient funds available for NWB Bank to meet not only foreseen, but also unforeseen financial commitments.
 NWB Bank's management is informed daily by means of a liquidity gap analysis, containing differences between the cash flows receivable and payable.
 NWB Bank's liquidity position is subject to a system of limits.
 The framework for liquidity risks was modified in certain respects in 2013, prompted in part by the Basel III liquidity ratios, the LCR and the NSFR, which are prescribed under CRD IV and the CRR.
-At year-end 2014, NWB Bank satisfied the minimum requirements of each of the LCR and the NSFR that took effect on 1 January 2014.
+At year-end 2015, NWB Bank satisfied the minimum requirements of each of the LCR and the NSFR that took effect on 1 January 2014.
+DNB requires Dutch banks to maintain a minimum LCR of 100% as at the effective date of 1 October 2015.
+A minimum NSFR requirement of 100% is expected to apply with effect from 1 January 2018.
 In 2014, as required by DNB, NWB Bank drew up a 'recovery plan' describing its crisis management organization and the recovery measures available to it in a financial crisis.
-NWB Bank's recovery plan was approved by DNB in 2014 and will be tested and updated annually.
+NWB Bank's recovery plan was approved by DNB in 2014 and has been tested and updated annually.
+NWB Bank meets both minimum requirements as at 31 December 2015: the LCR was 134% and the NSFR was 117%.